Backup and recovery

 1. Choose a target

 Use storage that is separate from the SyncVisor server disk.
 Supported target types include S3-compatible storage, Google Cloud Storage, and Azure Blob Storage.
+Create the bucket or container with your provider before configuring SyncVisor.

 2. Keep credentials narrow